 Children with type 2 diabetes are almost always started on a combination of weight loss, exercise, and the most common drug for adult diabetics, glucophage (Metformin).

-More individualized treatments may be needed.
-One study of overweight children with type 2 diabetes found that only about half of them got their blood sugar levels low enough with Metformin alone over about four years, and many ended up getting insulin shots.
+More individualized treatments may be needed for type 2 diabetes in children.
+One study of overweight children with the disease found that only about half of them got their blood sugar levels low enough with Metformin alone over about four years, and many ended up getting insulin shots.
 Insulin is the preferred option if Metformin fails.
 Other oral diabetes drugs have not yet been tested for children.

 Metformin alone failed in 52 percent of patients, Metformin plus rosiglitazone (Avandia), which is considered risky, failed in 39 percent, and Metformin plus a diet program failed in 47 percent.
 The failure rates were high even in patients who adhered strictly to their treatment programs.